-This strategy is built upon the foundations of Ben Graham’s work, so here’s a extremely relevant quote from his book, The Intelligent Investor, which sums up the defensive value approach perfectly:
+Here’s a quote from his best-selling book, The Intelligent Investor, which sums up the principles of defensive value investing perfectly:

 The selection of common stocks for the portfolio of the defensive investor is a relatively simple matter.
 Here we would suggest four rules to be followed: